Žarko Todorović: Invasion of Yugoslavia (April–July 1941)

 With the onset of the invasion of Yugoslavia in 1941 (also known as the April War), Todorović, now at the rank of lieutenant colonel, was sent to the area to assist resistance fighters, known collectively as the Chetniks.
 He joined the Ravna Gora Movement, a resistance cell led by Dragoljub "Draža" Mihailović, serving as a communications officer.

 In May 1941, Todorović delivered an invitation to Dragomir Jovanović to join the Chetniks.
 Jovanović turned down the offer, and was later convicted of collaborating with German official and executed.

 Žarko relayed information between the Chetnik movement with British Intelligence and Yugoslav government-in-exile.
 He sent a report regarding the organized resistance on Ravna Gora against the German occupation.
 This report included the initials of the commander of the uprising (D.M.) and provided short and long wave frequencies for further communication.
 The message bore the signature of General Staff Major Z.P.T., whose handwriting was recognized to be of Žarko Todorović.
 At his 1946 trial, Mihajlović stated that Todorović also made contact with the American Legation.

 Todorović also organized radio communication between Stanislav Rapotec and Mihajlović.
 Jovan Đonović, a delegate of the Yugoslavian government-in-exile, reported to Masterson, the chief of the Belgrade mission of British intelligence, that Todorović (code-name ZPT — from Žarko P Todorović) contacted the committee of thirty-two (the Central National Revolutionary Committee).

 In July 1941, upon expanding the influence of the Ravna Gora Movement cell, Mihajlović gave Todorović command of the northern province, based in Belgrade.
 In this position, Todorović started with activities aimed to establish Chetnik undercover operations in German-occupied Belgrade.

 First arrest

 Within a month of commanding the Belgrade Chetnik headquarters, Germans managed to break the code Todorović used to communicate with Mihajlović's headquarters, and were able to locate and arrest Todorović at the end of July 1941.
-German officer Paul Bader boasted in the report he sent to his superior commander that the arrest of Todorović was a heavy loss for Mihajlović's organization in Belgrade.
 However, Todorović soon escaped.
 Against the order of the Supreme Command, he transferred command of the Belgrade headquarters to Major Radoslav Đurić, and went to Croatia.
 Since the command was often target of Gestapo activities, its leadership frequently changed; after Đurić, command was given to Dušan Manojlović, then Saša Mihajlović, and then again back to Žarko Todorović, who had returned to Belgrade.